TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Restart-JcSdkAppleMdmDevice.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODY <IPaths1Whnyt3ApplemdmsAppleMdmIdDevicesDeviceIdRestartPostRequestbodyContentApplicationJsonSchema>: .
+`BODY <IPaths1Whnyt3ApplemdmsAppleMdmIdDevicesDeviceIdRestartPostRequestbodyContentApplicationJsonSchema>`: .
-  - `[KextPaths <String[]>]`: The string to pass when doing a restart and performing a RebuildKernelCache.
+  - `[KextPaths <List<String>>]`: The string to pass when doing a restart and performing a RebuildKernelCache.

-INPUTOBJECT <IJumpCloudApiIdentity>: Identity Parameter
+`INPUTOBJECT <IJumpCloudApiIdentity>`: Identity Parameter
   - `[AccountId <String>]`:
   - `[ActivedirectoryId <String>]`:
   - `[AdministratorId <String>]`: